andrea13042003/bite-and-brew-cafe-app/README.md

 ## 🧑‍💻 How It Works
 1. Customer signs up and logs in (JWT).
-2. Browses products from Product Service.
+2. Browse products from Product Service.
 3. Adds items to cart and places orders via Order Service.
 4. Leaves feedback on orders via Feedback Service.
 5. Admin can manage menu and users from frontend/admin panel.